jonlpersson/ed-latimore/site/_posts/2019-04-09-how-to-make-money-online-for-beginners.md

 It can be a digital good, a physical good, or a service.
 It can be yours or someone else's.

 In my case, I sell all of the above.
-The books I write and sell are available as physical copies and as e-books.
-I help promote the products I use (like the [Wim Hof breathing course](/wim-hof-method-review/) or the [Gorilla Mind Rush nootropic stack](/review-of-the-gorilla-mind-rush-is-it-effective/)) and in exchange I receive a small sales commission.
+I write and sell books that are available as physical copies and as e-books.
+I help promote the products I use (like the [Wim Hof breathing course](/wim-hof-method-review/) or the [Gorilla Mind Rush nootropic stack](/review-of-the-gorilla-mind-rush-is-it-effective/)) and in exchange, I receive a small sales commission.
 I offer my services as a social media consultant, specifically on Twitter.

 ![Content I make money online with](/assets/images/posts/4packrightsize.png "Products of mine that I've sold to make a decent living online")

-These are all different products and services, but what they have in common is that they solve a certain pain-point or provide some sort of value to people.
+These are all different products and services, but what they have in common is that they solve a certain pain point or provide some sort of value to people.

 Figure out what you can sell that would be of value to others.